OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 * *September 30, 2015* - Recorded vote Yeas/Nays lists changed from tables to line-separated text
 * *October 28, 2015* - Recorded vote Yeas/Nays lists changed from tables to line-separated text
 * *November 25, 2015* - Recorded vote Yeas/Nays lists changed from tables to line-separated text
-* *January 01, 2016* - Disposition not downloadable via data.winnipeg.ca.
-Download url shows as zip instead of msword.
+* *January 01, 2016* - Recorded vote Yeas/Nays lists changed from tables to line-separated text.
+Recorded votes had to be combined into a single table.
 * *February 25, 2016* - Conflict of interest declaration member lists changes from table to line line-separated text.
 * *March 23, 2016* - Recorded vote Yeas/Nays lists changed from tables to line-separated text
 * *April 27, 2016* - Motion table was connected to the bylaws table.
 Split the tables.